wulffern/ciccreator/README.md

 # ciccreator
-A few years ago I started playing with the thought of generating a SAR ADC with a script, such that it would be easy to port between technologies, the vision is that "Custom IC creator" will be a rapid layout generation tool for SAR ADCs.
+A few years ago I started playing with the thought of generating a SAR ADC with a script, such that it would be easy to port between technologies, the vision is that "Custom IC Creator" will be a rapid layout generation tool for SAR ADCs.

 #Dependencies
 - Qt 5.4